 When do Meyer lemons ripen?

-While we usually think of lemons as “summer” fruits, Meyer lemons reach their peak during the cooler months, from November through March.
+While we usually think of lemons as “summer” fruits, Meyer lemons reach their peak ripeness during the cooler months, from November through March.
 While Eurekas are available year round, their season is from late winter to early summer.
-“Bearrs” lemons pick up where the other two varieties leave off and are most plentiful from July to December.
-Meyer lemons don’t do well in the cold, so grow primarily in California.
-For more about Meyer lemons, including caring or them, click on Everything You Need To Know About Meyer Lemons.

 How to store Meyer lemons

 The thicker skinned Eureka lemons will last a long time on the counter, but Meyer lemons don’t seem to last as long.
 I’m sure it’s because they have thinner skin.
 When I get more Meyer lemons than I know I’ll be able to use within a week, I prefer to refrigerate them.

-Yes!
 This recipe will work with any kind of lemon juice.
-But bear in mind that these lemon bars are not quite as sour as traditional lemon bars because the juice is naturally not as acidic.
-If you prefer a tart lemon bar, you can adjust the amount of sugar and add less.
+But bear in mind that these lemon bars are not quite as sour because Meyer lemon juice is naturally not as acidic.
+If you prefer a tart lemon bar, you can add less sugar or use the juice of a regular lemon.